 Try to find a situation where you can have the children overnight if possible.
 If you parents live nearby and have a larger home perhaps they would host your weekends with your children and you would all visit your parents.
 The rest of the time you would stay at your rented room.
 Or look for a...Read more »

 First you need to clarify what you mean by posting?
 I don't really know what you're talking about but I would guess that it's something like posting a notice because you couldn't find the person to serve him or her.
 I would never use posting as a form of substituted service.
-The primary form of...Read more »
+The...Read more »

 Before you get all worked up over how the house will be treated in a divorce I suggest you check on what the current value is and compare it to the balance left on the mortgage.
 Unless you made a very large down payment there is probably little or no equity to fight over and you are very lucky...Read more »

 My wife and I are not legally separated but have been living apart now for 5 years.
 I got a USDA loan in my name and built the house.
 She lived with me a few months after it was built then told me she wanted a divorce.
 My girlfriend and I of 4 years are still living in the house and she has...
 Read more »

 The law will first presume that the house is marital property that gets split equally but because you have been separated and your wife has not contributed to the marriage for years (I presume), it sounds like you have grounds to argue that Oregon's presumption of equal contribution should not...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.